Aqumen-Tech/aqumenlib/README.md

 instruments, but does not want to spend a great deal of time learning the low level financial framework.

+As such, the focus is on ease of use and ease of intergration.
+Under the hood, QuantLib is used extensively for the underlying mathematical underpinning of the pricing models.

-Some of key features that help in that goal are:
+Some of key features of the framework are:

 - Serialization of all objects so that pricers or models can be saved as JSON objects and reconstructed elsewhere
 - Built-in instrument symbology and a data model that naturally maps to that of market data vendors
 - Built-in standard market conventions for a variety of commonly traded markets